zhyordanova/FavoritePlacesCli/README.md

 Built with **React Native CLI**, **TypeScript**, **SQLite**, and **Mapbox**, the project demonstrates native mobile integrations such as **camera/gallery access**, **location permissions**, **map-based place selection**, and **offline local persistence**.

+The current implementation also includes a small **context-based map location handoff**, **centralized error logging/user messaging**, and a **graceful degraded mode** when the Mapbox token is missing.

 ---

 ## Preview